philipszdavido/auth0_webtask_hack/README.md

         * URL:https://wt-dbafebf712fa816299231d2763fd292e-0.run.webtask.io/auth0_webtask.io_hack?text={{Text}}&username={{UserName}}&tweet_link={{LinkToTweet}}&created={{CreatedAt}}&tweet={{TweetEmbedCode}}
         * Method: GET

-click on `create action` button after filling in the fields
+1. click on `create action` button after filling in the fields.
 1. Click on the `Finish` button on the next `Review and finish window`.
 1. Hooray!!
 We now have an `ITFFF Twitter tweet, RT and repiles` trigger up and running.
 1. Post a tweet to test.